tokenspice/tokenspice/README.md

 **WARNING: this is WIP code.
 Pre-alpha blah blah.**

-# TokenSPICE-EVM : Token Simulator with Python or EVM agents
+# TokenSPICE : Token Simulator with Python or EVM agents

-TokenSPICE-EVM (TSE) simulates tokenized ecosystems using an agent-based approach.
+TokenSPICE simulates tokenized ecosystems using an agent-based approach.

 Agents may be written in pure Python, or with an EVM-based backend.
-Compare to the [original](https://github.com/oceanprotocol/tokenspice) TokenSPICE, which was only pure Python.
+(The [original version](https://github.com/oceanprotocol/tokenspice) was pure Python.)

-TSE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.
+TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.

 It's currently tuned to model [Ocean Market](https://market.oceanprotocol.com).
-The original TokenSPICE was tuned for the ["Web3 Sustainability Loop"](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e).
+The original version was tuned for the [Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e).
 However you can rewire the "netlist" of "agents" to simulate whatever you like.

-TSE was meant to be simple.
+TokenSPICE was meant to be simple.
 It definitely makes no claims on "best" for anything.
 Maybe you'll find it useful.

 # Flow for experiments